freeCodeCamp/freeCodeCamp/guide/english/html/index.md

 </html>
 ```

-!DOCTYPE html: Defines this document to be HTML5
+<!DOCTYPE html>: Defines this document to be HTML5

-html: The root element of an HTML page
+<html>: The root element of an HTML page

-head: The element contains meta information about the document
+<head>: The element contains meta information about the document

-title: The element specifies a title for the document
+<title>: The element specifies a title for the document

-body: The element contains the visible page content
+<body>: The element contains the visible page content

-h1: The element defines a large heading
+<h1>: The element defines a large heading

-p: The element defines a paragraph
+<p>: The element defines a paragraph

 ### HTML Versions